 If your VPN is not working, you will always get an IP leak.
 So what should you do?

-- Report to your Virtual Private Network provider immediately.
+- Report to your provider immediately.

-- You will have to close the VPN application and reconnect.
+- Close the VPN application and reconnect.

 - Opt for a VPN service with a flash or Java test to look at how well the Flash plugin or Java is being used.
 You should monitor this based on how a connection is established and whether there are problems relating to the Virtual Private Network.